belgio99/dsm7-dvb-drivers/README.md

 ```

 ### Extra (Only for Gemini Lake?)
-I had to remove a specific patch in the `media_build/backports` folder, since it was causing the compilation to fail.
+I also had to remove a specific patch in the `media_build/backports` folder, since it was causing the compilation to fail.
 The patch is `v4.11_vb2_kmap.patch`.

 This patch is just wrong for lots of kernels and has been reverted since (but not in this repo).
 Don't delete the file, just empty it.